ianthehenry/judge/README.md

 # Changelog

+## next

+- fixed a bug where `test-macro` failures would insert an extra newline

 ## v2.2.2 2023-04-02

 - `judge --accept` no longer resets file permissions when it overwrites the original source file